zowe/docs-site/docs/user-guide/k8s-introduction.md

-# Install server-side components using containers
+# Installing server-side components using containers

 As a system programmer, you can download Zowe (server) containers as an alternative to running Zowe servers on z/OS through the Zowe convenience and SMP/E builds.
 Choose the appropriate installation type for your use case.
 Using containers has numerous advantaages: